How do you react to the stress of managing diabetes?

 Fight the stress of managing diabetes AND improve your blood sugars with nutrition.

-There are some basic eating habits that can fight against the physical toll stress can take on your body.
+Here are some basic eating habits that can fight against the physical toll stress can take on your body.
 Remember if you are a middle-aged woman, this is the time in your life you need to strengthen your immune system, your muscles, and your overall wellness.
-Or it will go downhill faster!

 - Regularly eat fish high in omega-3 to fight against stress and depression.